I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d4drvif/ns-d4drvif-_dot4_dc_open_data.md

 ## Members

 `bHsid`

 Specifies the host socket created by CREATE_SOCKET.

+`fAddActivity`

 `hChannelHandle`

 Specifies the handle to the channel returned.

 ## Requirements